 In case the document is executed by a resident of Manitoba and notarized by a notary public appointed in Manitoba, the said document should be submitted for authentication by the Department of Jobs and Economy of Manitoba located at 10th Floor, Rm.
 1034, at 405 Broadway, Winnipeg, Manitoba R3C 3L6 at telephone number 1-204.945 26 54.
 The authenticated document should then be submitted via mail to the Philippine Consulate General for final authentication, including a self-addressed/ stamped mailing envelope, and a fee of C$28.75 per document, through either a certified cheque or money order payable to the Philippine Consulate General in Toronto.

-In case the document is executed by a resident and notarized by a notary public appointed in Saskatchewan, the said document should be submitted for authentication by the Office of the Deputy Provincial Secretary, Legislative Services, Saskatchewan Justice 800 - 1874 Scarth Street, Regina, Saskatchewan, S4P 4B3.
+In case the document is executed by a resident and notarized by a notary public appointed in Saskatchewan, the original document should be submitted for authentication to the Authentication Services, Legislative Services, Saskatchewan Justice 800 - 1874 Scarth Street, Regina, Saskatchewan, S4P 4B3 (306-787-2951).
+The fee for authentication in Saskatchewan is $50 per document.
+Payment may be made by cash, or cheque or money order payable to the Minister of Finance.
+Documents are returned from Saskatchewan Authentication Services to the sender unless the sender provides a pre-paid self-addressed mailing envelope.
 The authenticated document should then be submitted via mail to the Philippine Consulate General for final authentication, including a self-addressed/ stamped mailing envelope, and a fee of C$28.75 per document, through either a certified cheque or money order payable to the Philippine Consulate General in Toronto.

 NBI CLEARANCE: You can come to the Philippine Consulate General to fill-out the NBI Form.
 Please bring a recently-taken 2x2 colored photo and a consular staff will assist you in taking your fingerprints.
 Fee is CAD$28.75 for notarization of the duly-accomplished NBI Form.
 Release of the signed NBI Form will be after two (2) business days @ 1:00PM onwards.
 Once you get the duly-notarized Form, you will send it to the Philippines for filing at the NBI, through your representative.Applicants from far places can request a copy of the NBI Form from the Consulate and must send a self-addressed/stamped mailing envelope so the Consulate can send them back the NBI Form.
 Please accomplish the form and have your fingerprints taken at any RCMP station close to your area.
 Once done, submit the NBI form to the NBI in the Philippines through your authorized representative.